CHOP-CGTInformatics/REDCapTidieR/paper/paper.md

 Capturing and storing electronic data is integral in the research world.
 [REDCap](https://www.project-redcap.org/) [@Harris2009; @Harris2019] offers a secure web application that lets users build databases and surveys with a robust front-end interface that can support data of any type, including data requiring compliance with standards for protected information.

 Many REDCap users use the R programming language [@r_cit] to extract and analyze their data.
 The [`REDCapR`](https://cran.r-project.org/web/packages/REDCapR/index.html) [@redcapr_cit] and [`redcapAPI`](https://cran.r-project.org/web/packages/redcapAPI/index.html) [@redcapapi_cit] packages allow R users to extract data directly into their programming environment.
-While this works well for simple REDCap databases, it becomes cumbersome for complex databases, because the REDCap API returns a single table with rows that represent different levels of granularity, termed the "block matrix".
-The concept of "[tidy data](https://www.jstatsoft.org/article/view/v059i10)" [@Wickham2014] describes a framework for a standardized data structure where each variable forms a column, each observation forms a row, and each type of observational unit forms a table.
-The block matrix structure is inconsistent with this standard.
+While this works well for simple REDCap databases, it becomes cumbersome for complex databases, because the REDCap API outputs a "block matrix"--a single table with varied granularity levels, which conflicts with the "tidy data" framework [@Wickham2014] that advocates for standardized data organization.

-We provide the open-source `REDCapTidieR` package as a solution for this problem. `REDCapTidieR` leverages the `REDCapR` package to query data and metadata through the REDCap API and returns a tidy data structure that is easy to explore in the RStudio Data Viewer, aiding users in data exploration. `REDCapTidieR` also provides utility functions to extract data from individual instruments, add summary statistics, and export collaborator-friendly Excel documents.
-We have developed and extensive automated test suite to ensure that `REDCapTidieR` can be used with any REDCap database of any complexity.
-However, we believe that researchers and analysts who work with complex databases, such as those used for longitudinal clinical trials, will benefit the most by eliminating the need for data parsing and pre-processing.
+To address this, we introduce `REDCapTidieR`, an open-source package that streamlines data extraction and restructures it into an intuitive format compatible with the tidy data principles.
+This facilitates seamless data analysis in R, especially for complex longitudinal studies.

+While there are several tools available for REDCap data management, REDCapTidieR introduces a unique solution by transforming the challenging block matrix into a standardized tidy data structure that we term the "supertibble".
+This approach not only aligns with good data science practice but also caters to databases of any complexity.
+By providing a suite of utility functions to work with the supertibble, REDCapTidieR provides a complete framework for extracting REDCap data designed with user-friendliness at its core.

 # Statement of Need